 - 200.5 Cubic Inches

-- L-Head Inline Four-Cylinder Engine
+- L-Head Inline 4-Cylinder Engine

 - Single Two-Barrel Carburetor

-- Unsynchronized Three-Speed Sliding-Gear Manual Transmission With Single-Speed Reverse
+- Unsynchronized Three-Speed Sliding-Gear Manual Transmission with Single-Speed Reverse

-- Solid Front Axle With Transverse Semi-Elliptic Leaf Spring
+- Solid Front Axle with Transverse Semi-Elliptic Leaf Spring

 - Three-Quarter Floating Rear Axle With Transverse Leaf Spring